sociablerobot10/sociablerobot10/README.md

 # 💫 About Me:

+I'm a Software Support Professional with a Bachelor's in Information Technology, currently transitioning into Web Development.
+I recently graduated from TripleTen's Software Engineering bootcamp.
+💻 Learning TypeScript and building web projects.
-Software Support Professional Transitioning to Web Development<br>I'm currently learning TypeScript<br>I am looking to collaborate on web dev projects.
+🤝 Open to collaboration on web development projects.

 # 💻 Tech Stack: